v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Disabled

 - **Internet Explorer restricted zone include local path when uploading files to server**:
   This policy setting controls if local path information is sent when the user is uploading a file via an HTML form.
 If the local path information is sent, some information may be unintentionally revealed to the server.
 For instance, files sent from the user's desktop may contain the user name as a part of the path.
 If you enable this policy setting, path information is sent when the user is uploading a file via an HTML form.
 If you disable this policy setting, path information is removed when the user is uploading a file via an HTML form.
-If you don't configure this policy setting, the user can choose whether path information is sent when they are uploading a file via an HTML form.
+If you don't configure this policy setting, the user can choose whether path information is sent when they're uploading a file via an HTML form.
 By default, path information is sent.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067085)

   **Default**: Disabled